Broadcast and play with locals

 - Null Rod - Our deck runs very few artifacts, which makes this card a great addition to combat faster, artifact-based decks.
 Also good in against every deck without green in it, as they'll be reliant on artifact ramp most often.

 - Grafdigger's Cage - One of the more contemporary hate cards Gitrog often has to run if going up against Protean Hulk decks.
-My metagame doesn't run that much Hulk, but if yours does, don't be reluctant in running it.
-Turns off Green Sun's Zenith and other similar on-the-field creature tutors, as well as Necromancy if you run it, so be advised when trying to go off with those cards.
+If your meta sees a lot of Hulk decks, don't be reluctant in running it.
+Turns off Green Sun's Zenith / Finale of Devastation and other similar on-the-field creature tutors, as well as Necromancy if you run it, so be wary when trying to go off with those cards.

-- Leyline of the Void - With the rise of Protean Hulk decks, this bad boy has warranted an inclusion in many lists.
+- Leyline of the Void - With the rise of Protean Hulk decks, this warranted an inclusion in some lists.
 Not many things can interact with Hulk, but this card does it and does it well, as well as with many other graveyard-oriented decks and archetypes.
 Godlike on turn 0, but hard to cast later on in case you draw it.

 - Crucible of Worlds - This one gets thrown in and out now that Ramunap Excavator has been printed, but currently land recursion has become increasingly relevant for longer, stax-heavy games when you're trying to out-value your opposition.
 Cut this with Azusa if you don't want to go for the late game Strip Mine route.